kernelorg-mirror/utils_kernel_ndctl_ndctl/collab/index.md

 ## v6.20 and beyond
 * Initial CXL.cache device support (Ben)
+- Testing and planning a RFC-v2.
 * Hotness Driver (Jonathan)
+- DavidLohrB - are you modifying your apporach to use K promote B stuff.
+- David has a proposal to co-exist.
+- Qemu support?
+Jonathan has something functional, welcomes more.
 * non-x86 cache flushing ("wbinv") (Jonathan)
+- v4 WIP, has substantial feedback from DanW.
+Got ACK from ARM folks.
 * DCD
+- User?
+IraW posted a rebase for Micron person who asked on Discord.
+- John Groves submitting plumbers topic for DCD: the namespace for composable memory.
 * cxl: Initial support for Back-Invalidate (DavidLohrB)
+- Available to review.
+Expect session at plumbers too.
 * fwctl support for CCI switch (Jonathan)

 # September 2025
 * Opens